What to Eat in Strasbourg, France

 GALETTES / CREPES

 Galettes and crepes are decidedly French.
-And in Strasbourg’s Petite France, you can have une version incroyable at Creperie Le Moulin du Diable.
-This is the restaurant local residents recommend and we were lucky to get reservations, which are definitely required.
+And in the city’s Petite France, you can have une version incroyable at Strasbourg restaurant, Creperie Le Moulin du Diable.
+This is the place local residents recommend and we were lucky to get reservations, which are definitely required.

 Galettes are made of sarrasin (buckwheat) flour and always contain savoury ingredients, whereas crepes are made from wheat flour, and may be either sweet or savoury.
 On Louis’ recommendation, we ordered galettes, and I could definitely feel a textural difference.
 It also seemed healthier (cuz buckwheat is good, right?), never mind the butter, cheese and sauce.
 Ahem…